networkteam/vignet/README.md

 ## Current state

 It is in the early stages of development, but it should already be usable for integration in GitLab CI.
+Configuration and API is subject to change.
 Use in production at your own risk.

 ## Command reference